hanbinzheng/hanbinzheng.github.io/_posts/2025-05-19-Gaussian-Integral.md

 ---

 > Thanks to Chat GPT.
-My English is childish and she helps to organise my words.
+My Chinglish is childish and she helps to organise my words.